 completed in 1906 although heavy boring work did not begin until late

 1907.
-Overall the gradient of St. Paul Pass Tunnel was kept at a
+Overall the gradient of the tunnel was kept at a

 manageable 1.7% while its overall length to span the Bitterroots was

 1.66 miles!
 The tunnel was officially completed in December, 1908

 giving the Milwaukee Road its second-longest tunnel across its Pacific Coast Extension.
 For the railroad, which numbered its tunnels from east to west,

 the structure at St. Paul Pass was officially listed as #20.
 The tunnel

 also became known as Taft Tunnel due to its close proximity to the tiny

 hamlet of Taft, Montana near the state line.